 Scrape off excess paint – If you have old or layered paint on your cabinets, take the time to scrape it off.
 It will make your finished product look great and help your primer and paint stick.

 Sand them down – Also another important step that shouldn’t be skipped.
 I sand them really well before I put on primer and then gently with a fine sandpaper once the primer is dry.

 Use a good primer, maybe twice – I love Killz primer.
 It’s worth it to put a layer of this on even if your paint includes a primer in it.
 Especially on cabinets that are going to get a lot of use.

 Invest in paint – This was my biggest mistake in our laundry room makeover, I used crappy paint.
-If I had to do it over again, I would have had my paint store color match the crappy paint and used a higher quality brand.
-It’s worth the time and the money.
+If I had to do it over again, I would have had my paint store color match the crappy paint and used a higher-quality brand.
+It’s worth the time and money.

 Use foam brushes – On cabinets, if you are hand painting them, you want to use foam brushes so you eliminate brush marks.
 I like having a few different sizes, like in this package.
 If you want to get super fancy, use a sprayer.
 This is ideal for bigger projects but for the four doors in my laundry room, brushes were fine.

 Have a small bowl or cup nearby to keep all the loose screws – Painting your cabinets isn’t a one day project so it’s nice to be able to keep all the screws and hardware in one central location so you have it once you are ready to reinstall.